Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 2 - Usage.md

 may break the template.
 I advice to just add a new template and remove the old one using `tiefdownconverter project remove-template <TEMPLATE_NAME>`.

+## Writing templates

+Importantly, when you write your own template, you need to include the content somehow.
+That somehow is done via `\input{output.tex}` or `#include "./output.typ"`.
+This will include the output of the Markdown conversion in your template file.
+In the future, it may be possible to specify per template, what the output should be called, but for now, it's just `output.tex`.

 ## Writing filters

 > **Note:** This section only really addresses LaTeX, but the concepts are the same for